Five Signs To Look For In A Toxic Relationship

 If you and your partner are often saying mean, hurtful things to each other or often accusing each other of cheating, these can be signs of a toxic relationship.
 If this happens often, it may feel totally normal even if it is unhealthy.
 If you can’t remember when or even if you and your significant liked or trusted one another, your relationship might have been toxic from the start, or it might have become toxic over time.
 Accepting this fact can help you avoid unnecessary pain and live with the truth of your relationship.

-How to leave a toxic relationship
+How to leave an unhealthy relationship

 Leaving any relationship can be challenging, but often, leaving a bad relationship comes with additional hurdles—you may be afraid to leave, or you may have a hard time communicating with your partner, for example.
 If you are in a bad relationship and you want to leave, below are a few options to consider to help you through the process:

-1. Check out resources in your area
+1. Check out relationship resources

 Local and national services like the National Domestic Violence Hotline can provide support if you are in a hurtful relationship and need help.
 Reaching out for assistance can be challenging, but there are many resources out there when you are ready.

-2. Gather support
+2. Gather support from other relationships

 Gathering support, whether from friends and family, a support group, or a counselor, is important when making the decision to leave a bad relationship, or when recovering from having been in one.
 If your relationship has left you isolated from other people, reconnecting with people you love may be especially important in helping you to recover from the harm caused by the relationship.
 This is no minor difference, as family and friends are a big part of recovery for many individuals.

-3. Seek help through therapy
+3. Seek help with a toxic relationship through therapy

 Connecting with a counselor or family therapist may help if you are navigating an unhealthy relationship.
 They may provide you with tools and skills to help you further your healing and deal with difficult emotions more effectively.